ag-informatics/ag-informatics-seminar/README.md

 1. Identify, describe, and explain fundamental digital technologies and their applicability to key informatics challenges in food and agricultural systems.
 2. Discuss and analyze the state of the art of research and practice in agricultural informatics.
 3. Demonstrate critical and computational thinking skills for agricultural informatics research and development.
-4. Conceptualize or prototype and agricultural informatics solution an open food system or agricultural challenge.
+4. Conceptualize or prototype an agricultural informatics solution an open food system or agricultural challenge.

 # Course Structure & Schedule
 We will switch between two types of lectures, the "Discussion Format" and the "Workshop Format":